johnusher/ardpifi/README.md

 this additional command was needed: arduino-cli core install arduino:avr

-Note the directory for the Arudion project must have the same name as the main file ()
+Note the directory for the Arudio project must have the same name as the main file .ino.

 Tested with Aurdion Uno and Aurdion clone: "Nano V3 | ATMEL ATmega328P AVR Microcontroller | CH340-Chip".
 The Uno shows on port ttyACM0 and the clone on ttyUSB.